Wiznet/ioLibrary_Driver/README.md

   - DNS client
   - Others will be added.

-## How to add an ioLibrary on project
+## How to add an ioLibrary in project through github site.
   - Example, refer to https://www.youtube.com/watch?v=mt815RBGdsA

 ## Revision History